-The management of the costs is shared amongst VisitEngland, Visit Wales and VisitScotland.
+The management of the costs is shared amongst the Office of National Statistics (ONS), VisitEngland, Visit Wales and VisitScotland.
 Initial cost savings have been recognised by combining parts of the surveys in the online methodology approach - with respondents routed to either the Overnight or Day Visits module, where more detailed data is captured.
 This approach offers more efficiency and agility, for example questionnaire changes can be implemented quickly and efficiently compared to the face-to-face methodology.